slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of."
 -- Joss Whedon*

 If you are writing to be read you are doing it wrongly.
 Write to learn not to teach.
+If you have lived a diverse life you'll have a lot to say.

 > *"The best writing is rewriting."
 -- E. B. White*